Rudy Giuliani: Early life and education

 Giuliani was born on May 28, 1944, in the East Flatbush section of Brooklyn, New York City, which at the time of his birth was a largely Italian American enclave of Brooklyn.
 He is the only child of working-class parents Helen (née D'Avanzo) and Harold Angelo Giuliani, both children of Italian immigrants.
 Harold Giuliani, a plumber and a bartender, had trouble holding a job, was convicted of felony assault and robbery, and served prison time in Sing Sing.
-Once released, his father worked as an enforcer for his brother-in-law Leo D'Avanzo, who operated an organized crime-affiliated loan sharking and gambling ring from a restaurant in Brooklyn.
+Once released, Harold worked as an enforcer for his brother-in-law Leo D'Avanzo, who operated an organized crime-affiliated loan sharking and gambling ring from a restaurant in Brooklyn.

 Giuliani was raised a Roman Catholic.
 When he was seven years old, his family moved from Brooklyn to Garden City South on Long Island, where he attended the local Catholic school, St. Anne's.
-Later, he commuted back to Brooklyn to attend Bishop Loughlin Memorial High School, where he graduated in 1961.
+Later, he commuted back to Brooklyn to attend Bishop Loughlin Memorial High School, from which he graduated in 1961.
 Giuliani attended Manhattan College in Riverdale, Bronx, where he majored in political science with a minor in philosophy.
-Giuliani was elected president of his class in his sophomore year, but was not re-elected in his junior year.
+Giuliani was elected president of his class in his second year, but was not re-elected in his junior year.
 He joined the Phi Rho Pi college forensic fraternity and honor society.
 He graduated in 1965.
 Giuliani considered becoming a priest but decided to attend New York University School of Law in Manhattan, where he was a member of the New York University Law Review, and graduated cum laude with a Juris Doctor degree in 1968.